NietoDeveloper/FormEasy/README.md

 **Overview**:

 This web application allows users to create a personal profile page by inputting their Username, Mail ID, Department, Project Links, and Description.
-Users also have the option to upload a profile image.
-The application displays the user profile information on a personal profile page.

 **Features**: